nixworks/public/news/2009/07/25/README.md

 ##### Iran
 ### [ Worldwide protests in 80 cities take place in support of Iranian protesters following the disputed presidential election. ](/news/2009/07/25/worldwide-protests-in-80-cities-take-place-in-support-of-iranian-protesters-following-the-disputed-presidential-election.md)
-_Context: protests against the regime, presidential election, Iran_
+_Context: Iran, presidential election, protests against the regime_

 ##### Iraq
 ### [ Voters go to the polls in Iraqi Kurdistan for legislative and presidential elections. ](/news/2009/07/25/voters-go-to-the-polls-in-iraqi-kurdistan-for-legislative-and-presidential-elections.md)